-Glasses are usually a key part of a child’s eye condition treatment, especially if they have a squint and/or reduced vision.
+Glasses are usually a key part of a child’s eye condition treatment, especially if they have weaker vision or a squint.

 Importance of well-fitting glasses